orestesgaolin/site-www/src/tools/non-promotion-reasons.md

 ---
 title: Fixing type promotion failures
+description: >-
-description: Solutions for cases where you know more about a field's type than Dart can determine.
+  Solutions for cases where you know more about a field's type than Dart can determine.
 ---

-[Type promotion][] occurs when flow analysis can soundly confirm the value of a [nullable type][] is *not null*, and that its value will not change from that point on.
+[Type promotion][] occurs when flow analysis can soundly confirm a variable with a [nullable type][] is *not null*, and that it will not change from that point on.
 Many circumstances can weaken a type's soundness, causing type promotion to fail.

 This page lists reasons why type promotion failures occur, with tips on how to fix them.
-To learn more, check out the [Understanding null safety][] page.
+To learn more about flow analysis and type promotion, check out the [Understanding null safety][] page.

+[Type promotion]: /null-safety/understanding-null-safety#type-promotion-on-null-checks
+[nullable type]: /null-safety/understanding-null-safety#non-nullable-and-nullable-types
+[Understanding null safety]: /null-safety/understanding-null-safety

 ## Unsupported language version for field promotion {#language-version}